Murder of Arlene Fraser: Second trial

-In 2012, Fraser went on trial again in the High Court in Edinburgh, before judge Lord Bracadale with Advocate Depute Alex Prentice QC leading for the prosecution.
+In 2012, Fraser went on trial again in the High Court in Edinburgh, before judge Lord Bracadale with advocate depute Alex Prentice leading for the prosecution.
 On 30 May, he was again found guilty by a majority verdict of Arlene's murder and sentenced to a minimum seventeen years imprisonment.
 Hector Dick again gave evidence against Fraser.
-John Scott QC, defending, said the case was "blighted by hindsight and assumption", and argued much of the Crown evidence was "unreliable".
+John Scott, defending, said the case was "blighted by hindsight and assumption", and argued much of the Crown evidence was "unreliable".
 During cross-examination, Scott suggested that Dick had been responsible for the murder of Arlene Fraser, an allegation he denied.

 Following the verdict, Lord Bracadale told Fraser: "The evidence indicated that at some point you arranged for someone to kill your wife, Arlene, and dispose of her body.
 Thus you instigated in cold blood the pre-meditated murder of your wife and mother of your children, then aged 10 and five years.
 The murder and disposal of the body must have been carried out with ruthless efficiency, for there is not a trace of Arlene Fraser from that day to this and her bereft family continue to live with no satisfactory knowledge of what happened to her remains".